jiocloudDSS/deploy-dss/README.md

 To clean old cluster

 1. Run list_machines.sh , list_mon.sh, list_st.sh.
-2. Run remove_puppet.sh using transfer_run_background_script.sh on all the machines listed in transfer_run_background_script.sh remove_puppet.sh all_machines.txt
+2. Run remove_puppet.sh using transfer_run_background_script.sh on all the machines listed in :
+    transfer_run_background_script.sh remove_puppet.sh all_machines.txt
-3. Clean mons
+3. Clean mons:
     transfer_run_background_script.sh clean_mon.sh all_mon.txt
-4. Clean st
+4. Clean st:
     transfer_run_background_script.sh clean_st.sh  all_st.txt

 You should have ssh pwdless access to all the machines for the above to work.